openzipkin/brave/README.md

 Brave 2.0-SNAPSHOT has the Zipkin core thrift classes as part of its api.
 This has as consequence that it will be easier to share components or extensions between Zipkin/Brave.

+Implemented changes + what is still to be done before release:

 *   Done: Use Zipkin-core thrift generated classes as part of api.
 *   Done: Binary annotation support.
 *   Done: Cut dependencies with Twitter specific libraries.
 Only rely on Thrift.
-*   Done: Rework zipkin-span-collector so it uses a separate thread with a queue in between for submitting spans to span collector / scribe.
-This means less overhead in applications.
+*   Done: Performance and through-put optimizations for zipkin-span-collector.
+It uses queue to store spans and separate thread for submitting spans to span collector / scribe.
+It tries to buffer spans to send them in batches to avoid communication overhead.
 *   Done: Add [flume](http://flume.apache.org) support for transporting spans.
+See [flume-zipkin-collector-sink](https://github.com/kristofa/brave/tree/master/flume-zipkin-collector-sink).
 *   Done: Add TraceFilter implementations that use Zookeeper for globally adjusting sample rate or enable/disable tracing all together.
+See [brave-tracefilters](https://github.com/kristofa/brave/tree/master/brave-tracefilters)
+*   TODO: Test and let zipkin-span-collector properly deal with connection losses.

 ### 1.0 ###